 Shaping 2030 is about shaping the aims, ambitions, and impact of the University of Twente.
 But more than anything, it’s people-first: shaping individuals and teams, and the entire UT.
 We’re in it together, as employees, researchers, teachers, students, and as teams.

 That's why we value having a dialogue with each other, inspiring each other, and sharing experiences and successes.
-Therefore, we organize inspiration sessions (more info will follow) and invite you and your team to one of our Round-Tables.
+Therefore, we organize inspiration sessions in October and November 2021 (more info will follow) and invite you and your team to one of our Round-Tables.
 Would you like to get into the dialogue and share your inspiration with us?
 Let us know.